 We tested our preregistered hypotheses (H1a, H1b) and research questions (RQ1a, RQ1b, RQ2) using OLS regression with robust standard errors.
-We used a lasso variable selection procedure to determine the set of prognostic covariates to include in each model (Bloniarz et al. 2016).
+To improve statistical precision, we used a lasso variable selection procedure to determine the set of prognostic covariates to include in each model (Bloniarz et al. 2016).